 Find enjoyment

-Choosing activities that you enjoy is the key to staying motivated and sticking to a regular exercise routine.
-When you engage in activities that spark joy, you’ll look forward to your workouts and be more likely to prioritize them in your schedule.
-Whether it’s dancing, cycling, or hiking, think about what you truly love to do.
-This one is really important in being able to stick to a consistent routine.
+Choose activities that you enjoy to stay motivated and stick to your exercise routine.
+When you enjoy what you're doing, you’ll look forward to your workouts and be more likely to prioritize them in your schedule.
+Whether it’s dancing, cycling, or hiking, think about what you enjoy.

 The don’ts of menopause exercise